lariat/lariat-unfolding/DESIGN.md

   - TH1 histogram N data events reconstructed as a function of reconstructed KE
   - optional TH1 histogram N simulation events reconstructed as a function of reconstructed KE
   - optional TH1 histogram N simulation events reconstructed as a function of true KE
+  - optional TH1 histogram N simulation true events as a function of true KE
   - TH1 histogram estimate of N background events reconstructed as a function of reconstructed KE (histogram errors are 1 sigma systematic uncertainties on background, can be 0)
   - TH1 histogram estimate of the signal efficiency as a function of true KE (histogram errors are 1 sigma systematic uncertainties on efficiency, can be 0)
   - TH2 2D histogram migration matrix of only signal events.
 Y-binning should be reco, X-binning should be true.
 This is only for events that are reconstructed.
 Doesn't have to be normalized.